 Our office will design workshops, on request, on topics related to teaching and learning using technology.
 In addition, we offer regularly scheduled training on a wide range of teaching and learning issues.

-- Some events have registration through Zoom or Eventbrite, registration deadlines, and limited capacity that will be noted in the training description.
+- Some events have registration through Zoom or Eventbrite, registration deadlines, and limited capacity will be noted in the training description.
 Please use your TWU email when registering.